Skip to main content

 Tax Implications of Insurance Claim Settlements

-A comprehensive guide to the tax treatment of insurance claim proceeds — what is taxable, what is not, how to defer gains, and how to deduct unreimbursed casualty losses.
-Written for policyholders and the attorneys who represent them.
+The tax treatment of insurance claim proceeds - what is taxable, what is not, how to defer gains, and how to deduct unreimbursed casualty losses.

-No California statute, regulation, or policy provision requires policyholders to obtain three contractor bids before a claim will be paid.
-Here is where the myth comes from, why carriers use it, and how to respond.
+No California statute, regulation, or policy provision requires policyholders to get three contractor bids.
+Where the myth comes from and how to respond.

 The Adjuster Is Coming to My House — How to Prepare